Microchip-MPLAB-Harmony/usb_apps_host/apps/hid_basic_keyboard/readme.md

   Alternatively, the USB Device could be connected to the Type-C connector (J8) or micro A/B connector (J7).
 - The demonstration uses the Debug UART port (J24) to transfer demonstration application messages on a PC.
 - RGB LED indicates a Device Connection (Attached device has been successfully enumerated and configured).
 This LED is also toggled on Keyboard "CapsLock" press event.

+### <a name="config_22"></a> [Curiosity Pro PIC32CM LE00 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DMXXXXX)

+- Powered the board by connecting an host to "DEBUG USB" (J300) connector.
+- Connect the USB device to the USB Host "TARGET USB" (J200) using a USB Type-A Female to micro-B male cable (This cable is not included in the kit).
+- LED0 indicates a Device Connection (Attached device has been successfully enumerated and configured).
+This LED is also toggled on the Keyboard "CapsLock" Button press event.

 ## Running the Application